pism/pism/doc/sphinx/technical/blatter-pattyn.rst

 An "aggressive" (i.e. greater than 2) coarsening factor may work well.
 Use :config:`stress_balance.blatter.coarsening_factor` to set it.

-See :ref:`sec-bp-pc-grid-padding` for the discussion of the relationship between the number of vertical levels, number of multigrid levels, and the coarsening factor.
+See :ref:`sec-bp-pc-grid-coarsening` for the discussion of the relationship between the number of vertical levels, number of multigrid levels, and the coarsening factor.

 Set